gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 $$\tilde{c} = \frac{1}{2}(\gamma_1 + i\gamma_2)$$

-This qubit is non-local —
+This qubit is non-local:
 it is not at any specific position but distributed between the two ends.

-Local perturbations at one end cannot affect the qubit state — they cannot "see" the other half.
+Local perturbations at one end cannot affect the qubit state: they cannot "see" the other half.

 This is topological protection: